 Google Cloud uses regions, subdivided into zones, to define the geographic location of physical computing resources.

-The Cloud Healthcare API is available in the following regions:
+The Cloud Life Sciences API regionalized service is available in the following locations:

 |Region name||Region description|

 ||Los Angeles, USA|